WLUG/wlug.github.io/pages/cpu/amd.md

 This is a list of AMD CPU models that are not supported by Windows 11 24H2.

-They have prevously been supported on either the five Windows 10 releases or the previous two Windows 11 releases since 2000.
+They have prevously been supported on either the five Windows 10 releases since 2000, or the previous two Windows 11 releases.

 * 1200
 * 1300